Beyondactivismo/Beyondactivismo/GUIDELINES/toolkit/3_Questions guideline.md

    _How long_ the interview will take.

-                  If you don´t receive an answer we encourage you to wait at leas xx before re-writing to the person.
+                        If you don´t receive an answer we encourage you to keep on trying.
+                        It doesn´t mean they don´t want to do it but they probably have lot of stuff on the table.

+## Historytelling Guideline

+**1.Key principles to get a Fair History**

+* Human Centered Research

+* Co-Working

+* Open Source

-**Prepare yourself**
+**2.Prepare yourself**

    _1.Location:_ If possible do it on a place the person proposed, that will help her/him fell more comfortable.
 Also take into account your surroundings Light, which time is it better.
 Do you need any extra equipment (lights, reflectors,...)
 Can you go there before? or get any idea of how it is?
 Get familiar with the place,  even make a short testing?